School admissions criteria

 If you are applying for a first year place at a primary school, you need to fill in a form.
 You can get a form from the Education Authority in your area.

 You need to list four primary schools you prefer.
 In areas where schools get more applications than places they have available, you might need to list more than four primary schools.

 You can use the search tool on the EA website to find schools in your area.
 You must apply before the closing date or your child mightn't get a place in their preferred school.

 When you're concerned about your child starting school

 If you think your child would need help to adjust to primary school, contact the principal in the school where you want your child to go.

 To read guidance about a child reaching school starting age, go to:

 When your child is in Year 6 at primary school, you'll get an information leaflet about the Transfer process to post-primary schools.
 You use the Transfer form for applications to all post-primary schools.
 Parents and guardians will get Transfer forms and guidance notes when their child is in Year 7.

-For more information about how to apply, go to:
+For information about applying to a post-primary school in 2019, go to: